Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉)

 - AZ, CA, CO, CT, DE, GA, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WI, WY, AL, DC

-Healthful and ultra low-maintenance, the Navel Orange is one of the most popular varieties at the grocery store.
-But you won't believe how much better they are when you grow them yourself.
-Extremely sweet, these oranges will quickly become an addictive snack.
-You'll love them because they're simple to peel and they're seedless.
-The Navel Orange Tree is a must-have for those who love nature's candy.
+Healthful and delicious, the Navel Orange is one of the most popular varieties at the grocery store.
+But you won't believe how much better they are when you grow them yourself: Extremely sweet, these oranges will quickly become an addictive snack.
+And you'll love them because they're simple to peel and they're seedless.

-Plus, these Navel Orange Trees don't require much attention... just water them every once in a while and they'll reward you with plenty of juicy, seedless oranges.
-Plant them wherever you get full sun.
-If you're in growing zones 4-11, you should plant yours in a container so that you can bring it inside when the temperatures drop.
+Plus, these Navel Orange Trees don't require much attention.
+They'll reward you with plenty of juicy, seedless oranges, effortlessly.
+Simply plant them wherever you get full sun.
 Another beneficial aspect of our Navel Oranges is that they have a long shelf life - longer than most other oranges.
-So there's no rush to eat, bake or cook them before they go bad.
+So, there's no rush to eat, bake or cook them before they go bad.
 You can store them for months!

 We expand our crop each year because of high demand.
+So why wait?
 Order now to ensure you receive your very own, healthy Navel Orange Tree!

 Navel Orange Tree Pollination